cities in south america

 16. Santiago, Chile

-Santiago, Chile is a unique combination of bustling, modern capital city and history, quite unique in Latin America.
+Santiago, Chile is a unique combination of bustling, modern capital city and history, quite unique among countless other cities in Latin America.

-It’s home to South America’s largest skyscraper, Gran Torre Santiago, plus ultra-modern museums, big firms, and is one of Latin America’s most important financial centers.
+It’s home to South America’s largest skyscraper, Gran Torre Santiago, plus ultra-modern museums and big firms as one of Latin America’s most important financial centers.
 On the other hand, you’ll also find historic churches and plazas, the art deco Mercado Central, and plenty of quaint, tree-lined streets in the travelers-favorite neighborhood of Bellavista.

 Nowhere is this more on display than in the Plaza de Armas, where Santiago’s historic cathedral sits just across the street from a giant glass shopping mall, towering many stories above it.